Implementing a product-led growth strategy is a new trend for many SaaS companies. But, what does being product led actually mean?

 And so I think that is a really important part of leadership is all being on the same page as a leadership team and spending time to build that healthy, clear leadership point of view, that everybody’s rowing in the same direction and hears that from our leadership team, I think is critical to be a great leader.
-And then specifically in terms of product, I think it’s being data driven, it’s listening, maniacal focus on the customer and then it’s setting that culture where people want to work for you, with you on this team.
+And then specifically in terms of product, I think it’s being data-driven, it’s listening, maniacal focus on the customer, and then it’s setting that culture where people want to work for you, with you on this team.
 And I saw a comment in the chat around, “Lesson for me, don’t let your product managers work heads down on the product, it’s a team sport.”
 It’s a team sport and it’s a team sport as your group of product managers work together for the greater product vision, but it’s a team sport across customer success and sales.
 And so for me, that is how I feel that I’ve been successful as a chief product officer and as a leader at these companies.

 Kalei White: Another question for you is, how do you grow into a leadership role as you get started as a product manager?
-What’s your advice for someone who would like to get to your position?
+What’s your advice for someone who would like to get into your position?

 Because I think often people want the role, but they don’t know what it means to take the role.
-And when you get to be a leader of a large company or a mid-size company, you give up a lot from your family, I hop on planes and I travel places and I’ll never forget when I was a part of the IPO at Encino.
+And when you get to be a leader or a Chief Product Officer of a large company or a mid-size company, you give up a lot from your family, I hop on planes and I travel places and I’ll never forget when I was a part of the IPO at Encino.
 You’re going everywhere, you’re visiting customers all over the world.
 I have teams today at Pendo in Europe, I have teams all over San Francisco.
-And so it means time zones, it means travel.
+And so it means time zones, it means to travel.
 And so I do just say that and make sure you know what you’re going for because that’s a part of being successful.

 But then specifically, when you do want those things and you’re driven and they feel like your path, how do you get there?
-I think a lot of it is curiosity, learning, reading, I’ve always been one to read everything I can get my hands on.
+I think a lot of it is curiosity, learning, and reading, I’ve always been one to read everything I can get my hands on.
 Before I came to Pendo it was reading Todd’s book about product-led and learning about that.
-It’s learning from Becky and asking questions about what does she do and networking with other product leaders, reading blogs.
+It’s learning from Becky and asking questions about what does she do and networking with other product leaders, and reading blogs.
 So to me, I think constant curiosity is important.